 To fulfil your risk management obligations:

-ensure that information asset handling rules are being followed (these are determined by Information Asset Owners in accordance with the baseline standards)
+Ensure that information asset handling rules are being followed (these are determined by Information Asset Owners in accordance with the baseline standards)

-The Information Security Team is responsible for maintaining and acting upon a University-wide information security risk register.
+The Information Security team is responsible for maintaining and acting upon a University-wide information security risk register.

-It is University Policy that:
+It is University policy to:

-adequately manage information security risk and carry out risk assessments on IT systems and business processes where appropriate.
+Adequately manage information security risk and carry out risk assessments on IT systems and business processes where appropriate.
 Information security risk assessments should be:

-carried out on all information systems on a regular basis in order to identify key information risks and determine the controls required to keep those risks within acceptable limits
+Carried out on all information systems on a regular basis in order to identify key information risks and determine the controls required to keep those risks within acceptable limits

-repeated periodically and carried out as required during the operational delivery and maintenance of the University's infrastructure, systems and processes
+Repeated periodically and carried out as required during the operational delivery and maintenance of the University's infrastructure, systems and processes

-included in the business case for any new ICT system that may be used to store confidential information
+Included in the business case for any new ICT system that may be used to store confidential information